Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Do you have Reddi Wip (or another brand of whipped cream) in an aerosol can?
 It is usually in the cooler, close to juices or eggs.
 That could also be a substitute.

 Do you have Coolwhip?
 I think that's what they meant.
 You could use whipped cream, but you would have to keep it refrigerated.
-It holds up better if you soften a marshmallow and whip it into the cream.
-Good luck!

 Thank you to all.
 What I usually do is add a tablespoon of instant vanilla pudding to 250ml cream when beating, so that it holds its shape.
 Just wasn't sure what this frozen whipped topping was!
 Many thanks for all the replies.